Mapping Vector Field of Single Cells

 Dynamo: Mapping Vector Field of Single Cells

-Inclusive model of expression dynamics with metabolic labeling based scRNA-seq / multiomics, vector field reconstruction, potential landscape mapping and differential geometry analyses.
+Inclusive model of expression dynamics with metabolic labeling based scRNA-seq / multiomics, vector field reconstruction and potential landscape mapping.

 Please use github issue tracker to report coding related issues of dynamo.
 For community discussion of novel usage cases, analysis tips and biological interpretations of dynamo, please join our public slack workspace: dynamo-discussion (Only a working email address is required from the slack side).

 If you want to contribute to the development of dynamo, please check out CONTRIBUTION instruction: Contribution

 We would like to sincerely thank the developers of velocyto (La Manno Gioele and others), scanpy (Alex Wolf and others) and svelo (Volker Bergen and others) on their amazing tools which demonstrate the best practice of scientific programming in Python.
 Dynamo takes various technical inspiration from those packages.
 It also provides full compatibilities with them.
 Velocity estimations from either velocyto or scvelo can both be used as input in dynamo to learn the functional form of vector field and then to predict the cell fate over extended time period as well as to map global cell state potential.